How are entries judged and what is the prize money?

-See Conditions of Entry for further details Carnival Entry Conditions
+See Conditions of Entry for further details 2018 Conditions of Entry

 |The classes are judged by judges invited by the Carnival Committee each year and come from a wide area, to ensure the job is done properly we will have 79 judges this year who will be using the system below used over the last six years to judge the entries, this system was thought by the majority to be an improvement on the previous system.|

 We review the system used each year and tweak it if felt necessary.
 The judges; all volunteers are invited to judge each year and to whom the Carnival Committee are very grateful for their help.
 Judging, a daunting task for anybody as the procession is moving all the time you are judging and with the larger entries there is a lot to take in as the entries in the main are all new to the judges on Carnival day.

 The entries in 2018 will be split into four groups with each judge only judging two categories; although they will be judging more entries they will have far more time to study the categories they are judging.